osu-cs290-f20/final-project-team-1/README.md

 ### The API key for this project has been regenerated for security purposes, and the one embedded here will expire 12/12/20, rendering the application defunct without an active key.

+A continuation of this project can be found <a href="https://github.com/seanthayer/PlaceKeeper">here</a>. :)

 # Team 1

 Sean Thayer-Freeman: thayerfs@oregonstate.edu